BugzTroll/bugztroll.github.io/_posts/2019-11-30-ArcballCamera.md

 The main idea is to rotate the camera using a pivot point.
 Here's the algorithm:

 1. Calculate the amount of rotation in x and y given the mouse movement.
-2. Rotate the camera of x degree around the pivot point on the up axis.
+2. Rotate the camera of theta_x radians around the pivot point on the up axis.
-3. Using the updated camera position, rotate the camera of y degree around the pivot point on the right axis.
+3. Using the updated camera position, rotate the camera of theta_y radians around the pivot point on the right axis.

 ### Implementation
 I'm using glm for matrix operations and all the code will be written in C++.